6 Consulting Frameworks for Small Business (Guide + Worksheets)

 - The power of an image: When product performance and mode of distribution are difficult to differentiate, image may be the only source of positive differentiation.

 - Hito-Kane-Mono: A favorite phrase of Japanese business planners is hito-kane-mono, or people, money, things—fixed assets.
 They believe that streamlined corporate management is achieved when these three critical resources are in balance without any waste.
-Of the three critical resources, funds should be allocated last.
+Of these three critical resources, funds should be allocated last.
 The corporation should first allocate management talent based on the available mono (things), such as plants, machinery, technology, process know-how, functional strengths, and so on.
-Once these hito (people) have developed creative, imaginative ideas to capture the business’ upward potential, the kane (money) should be allocated to the specific ideas and programs generated by individual managers.
+Once these hito (people) have developed creative ideas to capture the business’ upward potential, the kane (money) should be allocated to the specific ideas and programs generated by individual managers.

 CUSTOMER

-One of the key roles of an independent consultant is problem solver.
+One of the key roles of an independent consultant is problem-solver.

 Porter's 5 Forces